oncomouse/AndrewPilsch.com/_includes/cv.md

 **"Teaching Science Fiction as Media Archaeology"** in *Science Fiction in the Literature Classroom*.
 Ed.
 Gerry Canavan. (collection proposal under review with MLA).

 **"What the Computer Said: Poetic Machines, Rhetorical Adjuncts, and the Circuits of Eloquence"** in *Re-Programmable Rhetorics*.
 Eds.
-Steven Holmes and Michael Faris. (collection under review at Utah State UP).
+Steven Holmes and Michael Faris. (collection under contract at Utah State UP).

 **"The Posthuman City"** in *The City in American Literature and Culture*.
 Ed.
 Kevin McNamara. (preliminary contract from Cambridge UP).